 Under section 33 of the NEL and section 73 of the NGL, the Commission must have regard to any relevant MCE statement of policy principles in making a Rule.
-There is no MCE statement of policy principles relevant to these Rule proposals.
+There are currently no MCE statements of policy principles.

 7 Compatibility with AEMO's declared network functions